 An eye-opening view of diabetes mellitus, also known as diabetes.
-A group of diseases that include to much sugar in the blood (high blood sugar).
+A metabolic disease that happens to cause high blood sugar.

 THE FOUR TYPES OF DIABETES: